brevdev/nvcf/specs/function.md

 ## Notes

+1. The `existingFunctionID` field is used to create a new version of an existing function.
+If provided, the CLI will create a new version for the specified function instead of creating a new function.
-1. The `custom` field replaces the previous `apiBodyFormat` field.
+2. The `custom` field replaces the previous `apiBodyFormat` field.
 If `custom` is true, the API body format is set to CUSTOM; if false, it's set to PREDICT_V2.
-2. The `streaming` field replaces the previous `functionType` field.
+3. The `streaming` field replaces the previous `functionType` field.
 If `streaming` is true, the function type is set to STREAMING; if false, it's set to DEFAULT.
-3. Resources and secrets are not currently supported in the implementation and thus not included in this specification.
+4. Resources and secrets are not currently supported in the implementation and thus not included in this specification.
-4. HelmChart and HelmChartServiceName functionality is not currently implemented.
+5. HelmChart and HelmChartServiceName functionality is not currently implemented.

 This specification provides a way to define and deploy NVIDIA Cloud Functions, allowing for configuration of multiple functions with varying parameters, including environment variables and associated models.
 It reflects the current implementation capabilities.